NISHIKARANA/wordpress_proj/README.md

 Have use gitaction as my ci/cd tool so for this we use gitaction for pipelines
 - create a .github/workflows/deploy.yml file first
 - create a ec2 instance in aws
-- create a docker-compose.yml file their with necessary requirement
+- create a docker-compose.yml file in ec2 intance with necessary requirement and build it.
-- in deploy.yml write the script to build and deploy image
+- in deploy.yml write the script to build and deploy image in enviornment.
-- after creating in go in action option and click on run triggers it will do the job
+- To run pipeline go in action option and click on run triggers it will do the job
 - also have used all credentials in secret for security purpose

-Script Explanation
+Script Explanation :
 The pipeline starts when you click a button in GitHub.
 This is called workflow_dispatch.
 Jobs: The pipeline is divided into two main jobs: build and deploy.